Live Betting – Live Action

 The Difference Between Real-World and Online Live Betting

 Location and Convenience – The first major difference between real-world or offline betting and online live betting is obviously the location.
 Offline betting requires you to go to a physical location in order to place your bets, this could be a sportsbook, a bookie, race track or a casino.
-Online live betting takes place via the Internet, either through a website or an application.
-Both options have their pros and cons, but in a world where the Internet is so entwined in our daily lives, online live betting has become the more popular option.
+Online live betting takes place via the Internet, either through an online casino site or an application.
+Both options have their pros and cons, but in a world where the Internet is so entwined in our daily lives, online live betting has become a more popular option.

 Variety of Sports and Bet Types – Another major discernible difference is the variety of not only the number of sports offered but also the types of bets offered.
 Often, a land-based sportsbook will focus on a limited number of sports and bet types, whereas the online live betting sportsbook will have a much larger selection of sports and not just regular bet types but also live betting types.
 This is so they can accommodate a much wider audience from around the globe, with each market having its preferences.